Amaury Guichon

 Amaury Guichon (born 15 March 1991) is a French-Swiss pastry chef and chocolatier.
 He is known for his pastry designs and chocolate sculptures.

-Early life and training
+Early life

-Guichon was born to a Swiss mother and a French father and grew up on the Haute-Savoie–Romandy border near Geneva, Switzerland.
+Guichon was born to a Swiss mother and a French father, and grew up on the Haute-Savoie–Romandy border near Geneva, Switzerland.
 He has one older brother and one younger brother.
 In 2005 at the age of 14, he began his culinary training at the École Hôtelière Savoie Leman in Thonon-les-Bains, France and participating in local competitions.
 He perfected his pastry-making skills working at the Wolfisberg bakery in Geneva.

 He took up an apprenticeship at the Maison Lenôtre in Paris.
 In 2010, he was awarded the title of Best Apprentice in France, by the council of the MOF association.